-Take the stress out of weeknight dinners with this easy and flavorful pistachio-stuffed chicken dish.
+Take the stress out of weeknight dinners with these easy and flavorful pistachio-stuffed chicken breasts.
 Serve with a side of your family’s favorite roasted vegetables and you’re set for a balanced meal!

 It’s hard to believe we’re almost at the end of August, which means it’s time for another Recipe ReDux and it’s back-to-school season.
-In a couple of weeks I’ll be sharing a roundup of articles, recipes, and meal planning ideas perfect for families who are running around trying to get all the kids settled into school and still put a Nutritioulicious meal on the table for the family.
+In a couple of weeks I’ll be sharing a back to school meal planning guide, including a roundup of recipes perfect for families who are running around trying to get all the kids settled into school and still put a Nutritioulicious meal on the table for the family.

 In the meantime, this month’s ReDux recipes are sure to give you jump start on making those healthy meals happen.
 Don’t forget to scroll all the way to the end of my post for everyone’s recipes.

 After the hustle and bustle of the holiday/vacation season, August is the time many families get ‘back to routine.’
 Show us your favorite recipe to help families get ‘back to the dinner table.’
 It might be a favorite family recipe from your childhood that you’ve ReDuxed; or maybe it’s your family’s current favorite.
 Let’s all gather back at the table!